DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

 ## Adding Resource Cards to the Learn Page

 The Learn page is loaded from `app/pages/learn.html`.
 If you know of any online tutorials, reference materials or other helpful resources for a specific language, you are more than welcome to add them.
 If the language in question isn't listed, feel free to add a section for it before adding your resource.
-The code in learn.html is pretty self-explanatory, but if you're confused, don't hesitate to message @zander on slack in #help.
+The code in learn.html is pretty self-explanatory, but if you're confused, don't hesitate to message @channel on slack in #help.

 You can also add yourself as a resource, using a `<member-card>` element.
 Again, there is example code in learn.html, but you can just insert `<member-card name="Your_Name"></member-card>` into the `<card-carousel>`.